atribecalledarty/i-manage/README.md

 ### Manager Access

-1. Sign in as Luna
+1. Sign in as Luna: email: itsluna@owl.com, password: nargles
-username: itsluna@owl.com
-password: nargles

 2. Browse tenants and units
 3. Create a new resident account
 4. Assign user to an empty unit.